 I’m a big fan of roses and have been making my own rose water for quite a while now.
 I’m fortunate enough to have a garden where I grow my beautiful flowers and plants.
-And I use them to make my own lotions and potions, all natural with no a single chemical in sight.
-Love it!
+I use them to make my own skin care recipes using natural ingredients.

-I first started to make rose water to use it as a toner for my skin but then I realized it that it can be used for so much more.
+I first started making rose water to use it as a toner for my skin, but then I realized it could be used for so much more.
 It can be added to food and drinks, it is used to relieve certain health problems and it is widely used in skin care and hair care.
 Find more on the uses of rose water below the recipe.

 Easy Homemade Rose Water Recipe

 - Distilled or mineral water